Elements-Agency/benjaminjyoung/content/shipping.md

 ### Where will my order ship from? ###

-For prints, I work with an on-demand order fulfillment company with facilities worldwide!
-If it is an original painting, it is either shipped directly from my Ohio location or from the gallery that original is currently presiding.
+For mass productions prints, I work with an on-demand order fulfillment company with facilities worldwide!
+If it is an original painting or a framed limited reproduction, it is either shipped directly from my Ohio location or from the gallery that original is currently presiding.

 ### Will I be charged customs for my order? ###